jxmot/getfqdnip/README.md

 * `getfqdnip.php` - calls `gethostbyname()` to obtain the IP of the host and it writes the found IP to the JSON file.
 * `readfqdndata.php` - intended to be used by an PHP application, it reads the JSON file and saves an object in the `$fqdndata` variable

+There is also `indextest.php`.
+It can be requested by a browser, and it will display the host name and host IP.

 ### File Locations

+You may have to create a folder in your documents root named `php`.
+For example, the new folder would be at `/home/$USER/public_html/php`.

+You may also have to create a folder in your documents root named `data`.
+This folder would be at `/home/$USER/public_html/data`.

+The `public_html` portion of the path is your server's *document root* folder, and may be named differently for your server.

+The `indextest.php` file can be placed anywhere in your document root.

 **NOTE**: Where the files are placed depends on **your** platform, and how it's been set up.
 For example, if your running on a typical Linux hosting server with cPanel then it's likely that the paths and file locations will closely match the examples here.